fbpx

 Where would our gardens be without great organic fertilizer!?
 This article explains the best organic fertilizer options for feeding your plants naturally.

-The best organic fertilizers use minerals derived from naturally-occurring sources rather than relying on synthetic nutrients produced in a chemical plant (often from petroleum-based feedstock).
-Great options are available both as granulated solids or as water-soluble powders or concentrate.
+The best organic fertilizers use minerals derived from naturally occurring sources rather than relying on synthetic nutrients produced in a chemical plant (often from petroleum-based feedstock).
+Great options are available both as granulated solids or as water-soluble powders or concentrates.
 Many of the best options are listed by OMRI (Organic Materials Review Institute) as safe for use in organic gardening.

 Read on to discover the best organic fertilizer options for your garden!